-The following Private Client guidance note Produced in partnership with Gowling WLG provides comprehensive and up to date legal information covering:
+The following TMT practice note produced in partnership with Gowling WLG provides comprehensive and up to date legal information covering:

 Although some legal tools used to combat ambush marketing in the UK are replicated in other jurisdictions (for example, trade marks for which the rules are harmonised across the EU), the legal position tends to vary greatly from one territory to another.